 - Animal anesthesia

-- Small animal medicine
+- Small and large animal medicine

-- Veterinary radiology
+- Veterinary radiology and surgery

 - Clinical pathology

 Bachelor's Degree in Veterinary Technology

 A veterinary technology bachelor's degree program is similar to that of associate degree programs; students take lecture and lab courses to gain hands-on experience working with animals.
 However, bachelor's students can also take advanced courses in veterinary practice management, emergency medicine or equine medicine.
 Some programs even offer clerkships in a specialty area like surgery or animal anesthesia.
 Students take required courses like biology, math, marketing, and supervision, along with electives such as aquarium science, neuroscience and histology.
 Other common course topics are:

 - Small and large animal nursing

 - Veterinary medical terminology